 It won the All-America Selections prize in 1957, rewarded for its tasty fruit, abundant harvests, and ease of growing.

 Long, straight fruits have tender, dark green to black skin, and creamy white flesh.
 ‘Black Beauty’ is just as good raw as it is cooked, and it also makes an excellent cultivar for freezing.

 Fruits are tasty, and usually best when picked at 8 inches long or less, though they often remain tender at much larger sizes.

-Bushy plants are fast-growing, spreading 3-4 feet and growing to about 2 feet tall – with harvestable fruit in 50 days.
+Bushy plants are fast-growing, spreading three to four feet and growing to about two feet tall – with harvestable fruit in 50 days.

 You’ll find ‘Black Beauty’ seeds available for purchase in an assortment of packet sizes at Eden Brothers.

 ‘Caserta’ is another All-America Selections Winner, this time in 1949.